methimayank87/Miwok1/README.md

 Miwok App

 Miwok is an ancient language.
-So this apps helps the people to learn it.
+So this app helps the people to learn it.
 There are four sections
 1) Numbers
 2) Family Members